Ciudad Constitución

 Ciudad Constitución is a city in the Mexican state of Baja California Sur.
-It is the seat of Comondú Municipality.
-As of 2019, the city had a total population of 45,888 inhabitants.
+It is the seat of the municipality of Comondú.
+As of 2020, the city had a total population of 43,805 inhabitants.
 Ciudad Constitución is a small city which serves as a gateway to Magdalena Bay.

 History

 The colonization of Valle de Santo Domingo (Valley of Santo Domingo) originated around 1940.
-A ranch called El Crucero (The Crossroad) was settled in a crossroad.
+A ranch called El Crucero ("The Crossroad") was settled in a crossroad.
 Because of this, people started to gather around it and the population started to grow.
 It quickly became a commercial hub and an obligatory travel stop for all the inhabitants of Valle de Santo Domingo, as well as for people going north or south on the peninsula.
 Then, it became known as Villa Constitución, and later, Ciudad Constitución.
 Even today, many locals still call it "El Crucero".
 Every 5 February the city becomes the state's capital for one day.
 Since 1996, the Instituto Tecnológico Superior de Ciudad Constitución serves as a higher education institution.